HarperDB/documentation/versioned_docs/version-4.6/foundations/core-concepts.md

 💡 **Why it matters:** Applications are how you ship real products on Harper.
 They let you stitch together resources, APIs, and UI in one place.
 :::

-## Plugins (formerly Extensions)
+## Plugins

 **Plugins** are a special kind of component that are not meant to run standalone, but instead add features to applications or other components.
 These were originally called **extensions** (and the [extension API](../reference/components/extensions) is still supported), but the new [plugin API](../reference/components/plugins) is simultaneously a simplification and extensibility upgrade.

 Examples you’ll see in the ecosystem include:

-- **Built in extensions**: These are embedded in Harper and work out of the box.
+- **Built in plugins**: These are embedded in Harper and work out of the box.
 Examples include [graphqlSchema](../reference/components/built-in-extensions#graphqlschema) for database and table definitions, [rest](../reference/components/built-in-extensions#rest) for RESTful access to your data, and [static](../reference/components/built-in-extensions#static) for serving files or frontend assets.

-- **Custom extensions**: These live outside of Harper and are installed from GitHub or npm.
+- **Custom plugins**: These live outside of Harper and are installed from GitHub or npm.
 Harper supports a few official ones, and the ecosystem may include community plugins as well.
 Examples include [@harperdb/nextjs](https://github.com/HarperDB/nextjs) for Next.js integration and [@harperdb/apollo](https://github.com/HarperDB/apollo) for Apollo GraphQL.

 :::info
-💡 **Why it matters:** Plugins (formerly extensions) give Harper its flexibility.
+💡 **Why it matters:** Plugins give Harper its flexibility.
 You can compose them into applications to get powerful functionality without writing boilerplate yourself.
 :::

 ## Resources